SpecFlowOSS/SpecFlow/docs/Tools/Generate-Tests-From-MsBuild.md

 ## General

 You need to use the MSBuild code behind file generation for SpecFlow 3.0.
-Version after SpecFlow 3.3.30 don't need to add the `SpecFlow.Tools.MSBuild.Generation` package anymore to your project, if you are using the `SpecFlow.NUnit`, `SpecFlow.MSTest`, `SpecFlow.xUnit` or `SpecRun.SpecFlow.3-3-0` package.
+After version SpecFlow 3.3.30 don't need to add the `SpecFlow.Tools.MSBuild.Generation` package anymore to your project, if you are using the `SpecFlow.NUnit`, `SpecFlow.MSTest`, `SpecFlow.xUnit` or `SpecRun.SpecFlow.3-3-0` package.

 **Note:** You will need at least VS2017/MSBuild 15 to use this package.